-    Members of the Committee shall receive such fees for their service as Committee members as may be determined by the Board and shall be paid in such form of consideration as is determined by the Board in accordance with the applicable rules of NASDAQ, the SEC and the Internal Revenue Code.
+Members of the Committee shall receive such fees for their service as Committee members as may be recommended by the Committee and determined by the Board and shall be paid in such form of consideration as is determined by the Board in accordance with the applicable rules of NASDAQ, the SEC and the Internal Revenue Code.

 As part of its review and establishment of the performance criteria and compensation of directors and Senior Executives of the Company, the Committee should meet separately at least on an annual basis with the Chief Executive Officer, the Company's principal human resources executive, and any other employees of the Company, as it deems appropriate.
 However, the Committee should meet regularly without the Senior Executives present, and in all cases no employee of the Company shall be present at meetings at which such person’s performance or compensation is being discussed and determined.

 Meetings of the Committee may be held telephonically.
 The Committee will maintain written minutes of its meetings, which minutes will be filed with the minutes of meetings of the Board.
 The Committee may also act by written consent, which shall constitute a valid action of the Committee if it has been executed by each Committee member and shows the date of execution.
 The written consent will be effective on the date of the last signature and will be filed with the minutes of Board meetings.